Quiet After the Sirens Cover

 I couldn’t.

-That night, after the rig was cleaned and the gear restocked and the paperwork filed, I went home and laid in bed staring at the ceiling like it had something to say.
+That night, after the rig was cleaned and the gear restocked and I had written the chart, I went home and laid in bed staring at the ceiling like it had something to say.
 I closed my eyes, and I saw that boy’s face.
 Not just the moment he came back, but the moment he was gone.
 That blue-lipped stillness.
 The void in his mother’s voice.
 And behind it all, something else—Fallujah.
 Dust.
 Gunfire.
 A scream turning into a siren.

 Two different wars fused into one nightmare.